 - Keep your stove and oven free of built up grease, and clean the vent hood and regularly.

 - Clear the lint trap of the clothes dryer after every load, and keep the outside vent clean.

-Implementing these safe practices around the house is just a start, but protecting your home doesn’t stop here.
-An American Family agent can help you make fire prevention a regular practice.
+Implementing these fire safety practices around the house is just a start, but protecting your home doesn’t stop here.
+An American Family Insurance agent can help you make house fire prevention a regular practice.